 Yield 2 smoothies

-- 1 scoop of protein powder (we use Bone Broth Banana Protein powder)
+- 1 scoop Bone Broth Banana Protein Powder (optional)

 ***The nutrition info for this recipe is based on the linked ingredients above**

 Amount Per Serving

 Total Fat 50 g

 Total Carbohydrates 26 g